Guru Chandrasekharan: Career

 In 1949 he joined the Viswa-Bharati University (Santiniketan) as a professor of Kathakali Dance.
 During this period he choreographed and performed several of Rabindranath Tagore's famous dramatic dances such as Chithrangada, Chandalika, etc. in cities including New Delhi and Calcutta.
 At Viswa-Bharati, he had the opportunity to get acquainted with dance forms including those from Kandi, Bali and Burma.
-During his tenure he met and got well acquainted with the likes of Prof. Humayun Kabir, Zakir Hussain (former President of India), etc.
+During his tenure he met and got well acquainted with the likes of Prof. Humayun Kabir, Zakir Husain (former President of India), etc.

 Sri.
 S.K.
 George, a Gandhian and the former director of Dinabandhu Bhavan, Santiniketan once said about him:

 "Sri Chandrasekharan was one of the best teachers of the Art that Santiniketan has had and did much to rouse interest in its study among students from various parts of the country.
 He delighted visitors to Santiniketan from all parts of the world during his stay there by the finished technique of his art and has received glowing testimonials from many of them, including delegates to the World Pacifist meeting.
 In Gurudev's dance-dramas like 'Chandalika', 'Chitrangata' and 'Syama' presented in Santiniketan and outside, he took the leading parts".

 Having been at Viswa-Bharati for several years he left Santiniketan and started his own school in Trivandrum under the name of Prathabha Nrithakala Kendram and trained several disciples.
 In 1954, he performed Thilakkunna Mannu (Simmering Sand) which supported and advocated agrarian revolution.
 It received wide acclaim and was praised by the then President Rajendra Prasad and Vice-President Dr. Radhakrishnan.

 Chandrasekharan's creative contribution includes such compositions as Voice of Travancore, Manishada, Shiva Thandavam, Ganesha Nritham, Ardhanareeswaram, Surya Nritham, Geethopadesam, Kalidasa's Kumara Sambhavam, Sakunthalam, Kumaran Asan's Chandala Bhikshuki, Vallathol's Magdalena Mariyam, Guruvum Sishyanum, Vayalar's Ayisha, Changampuzha's Ramanan, Markandeyan, Mohini, Rugmangada, Savithri, Dakshayagom, Ekalavyan, Chilappadikaram, Pigmalin (adaptation of a Greek original), Fisherman's Revenge (adaptation of a Chinese original), Prapidiyan Pathalathil (adaptation of the Japanese Esashiyuvo), Salome (based on the Biblical character of the same name) and many more.
 He composed and performed several ballets such as Sri Guruvayurappan, Kumara Sambhavam, Sri Ayyappan, Hrishya Sringan, and Sri Hanuman.